Taapeli/isotammi-addons/README.md

 ![Selectsource](Selectsource.png)

 Note that those Isotammi tools that install under the "Tools" menu will be in their own submenu "Isotammi tools".

-It is recommended also to install the "Plugin Manager Enhanced" available in the Gramps default addons as a "Plugin lib".
-It can be used to manage and uninstall addons.